FMIA Week 3: A Sunday of Surprises? Nah, A Vet Says, ‘This Is The Normal’

 Peterson: “Rough.
 I think I was able to put things in perspective.
 In my last year in Minnesota, I didn’t play a lot.
 In New Orleans, I had a short visit.
 In Arizona, I got a leg injury.
 This is a league of what have you done for me lately.
 You know that.
 When someone else has the platform to write the story, that sucks.
 When I have the platform, which I have now, I can control the story.”

 At 33, Peterson doesn’t like to be told he’s on his last legs.
 He might be, but that’s something he wants to control.
-In the second quarter of Washington’s 31-17 win over Green Bay, Peterson was having an okay day: eight rushes, 39 yards.
+In the second quarter of Washington’s 31-17 win over Green Bay, Peterson was having an OK day: eight rushes, 39 yards.
 He’d just hesitated on a run from his 2-yard line, and the hesitation caused a four-yard gain—not 98.
 “Nothing but green grass in front of me,” he said.
 “I blew it.
 That run opened my eyes.”
 Washington used its first timeout, and Peterson put it to good use.
 “I told my linemen, ‘That one’s on me, Keep doing what you’re doing.
 We’ll break one.’“ Three plays later, Peterson sprinted and juked around right end for 41 yards, keeping his word.
 For the day, he rushed 19 times for 120 yards.
 “Should have been 160, 170 yards,” he said.
 “I left too many yards out on the field.”
 The 6.3-yard rushing average was his highest since 2015.

 “Put it in my hands and I’ll make something happen,” Peterson said.